julianthome/joanaudit/README.md

 ## Printing potentially vulnerable paths

-With the entrypoints that were returned after launching the command above, we can analyze the program with the following command:
+After picking one of the entrypoints that were returned after launching the command above, we can start the analysis of the program with the following
+command:

 ``` bash
 java -jar joanaudit.jar -arch foo.jar -ept "simple.Simple.doPost(Ljavax/servlet/http/HttpServletRequest;Ljavax/servlet/http/HttpServletResponse;)V" -cfg ./config -cp "lib.jar" -dcl
 ```

-JoanAudit might produce the following report consisting of an overview page which lists all vulnerabilities that have been found.
-After clicking on one of the paths (row in the overview table), you will be redirected to the detail view which gives you the details about the program statements which are involved in a vulnerability.
+JoanAudit might produce the following report consisting of an overview page which lists all vulnerable paths that have been found.
+After clicking on one of the paths (row in the overview table), you will be redirected to a more detailed view which gives you the details about all the program statements which are involved in a vulnerability.

 ![](https://www.dropbox.com/s/ogcv5noqyuhtscq/report.png?dl=1)
 ![](https://www.dropbox.com/s/mll2nhtjm48j38y/detail.png?dl=1)